-The use of EORs is typically one component of a larger Global Employment Outsourcing (GEO) strategy.
+The use of EORs is typically part of a larger Global Employment Outsourcing (GEO) strategy.
 A GEO is a service that helps companies of any size mobilise a workforce in a foreign country.
 The GEO will have full compliance with country and local labour laws, taxes and work permits.
 Additionally, they may use an EOR to manage the payroll functions for the workforce.

 The GEO functions as a single point of contact for the company that is using an EOR through the GEO service.
 An EOR could also be an interim solution while they establish a local entity and operations.

 What are the benefits of using an Employer of Record?

 An EOR is attractive when expanding overseas without an existing footprint.
 The EOR will have a legal responsibility to manage your payroll processing, tax and immigration in the host country.
-An Employer of Record can also help you hire international talent, perform background checks, oversee benefits and perform various administrative tasks.
+An Employer of Record can also help you hire international talent, perform background checks, oversee benefits administration and perform various administrative tasks.